 APVMA has approved the use of lasalocid on poultry associated with the proposed MRLs in this Application, and made consequent amendments to the APVMA's MRL Standard.
-The approval of the use of lasalocid now means that there is a discrepancy between the residues associated with the use of lasalocid and the MRLs in the Code.
-In turn, this means that where APVMA has included MRLs for poultry commodities for this chemical that are not included in the Code, those commodities cannot be legally sold under food legislation if it contains any detectable residues of this chemical.
+The approval of the use of lasalocid now means that there is a discrepancy between the residues associated with the use of lasalocid and the MRLs in Standard 1.4.2 of the Code.

+In turn, this means that where the APVMA has included MRLs for poultry commodities for this chemical that are not included in Standard 1.4.2 of the Code, those commodities cannot be legally sold under food legislation if it contains any detectable residues of this chemical.